The Complex: An Insider Exposes the Covert World of the Church of Scientology: Contents

 Duignan recounts his time in the Scientology organization, and his experiences during his twenty-two years as a Scientologist.
 He discusses controversial Scientology practices which he refers to as sleep deprivation and brainwashing, and describes his experiences during the Scientology process called "Auditing".
-He describes Church of Scientology goals called "Clear the Planet" (referring to the Scientology state of "Clear") and "Get Ethics In" (referring to the Scientology justice system called "Ethics").
+He describes Church of Scientology goals called "Clear the Planet" (referring to the Scientology state of "Clear") and "Get Ethics In" (referring to the Scientology ethics and justice system).
 Duignan also describes the disciplinary organization within the Church of Scientology known as the Rehabilitation Project Force.
 He comes to believe that there are inherent problems with the organization's management structure, and decides to leave in 2006.
 Duignan writes that he escaped the Sea Org in 2006, and took steps to avoid investigation and action from Scientology's intelligence agency the Office of Special Affairs.

 Response by the Church of Scientology

 Scientology spokesman Gerard Ryan spoke with Irish Mail on Sunday prior to the book's publication, and commented on the claims made in the book: "It's absolute baloney.
 It's all just rubbish.
 These are just the same old accusations that have been made on the internet and it's all lies."
 Ryan said he thought Duignan was "associating with fundamentalist Christians and he knows full well that these claims are not true".
 However, Gerard stated that Scientologists "believe in free speech" and according to the Irish Mail on Sunday Gerard "denied the church would take legal action if false claims were made in the book".

 The Complex was available for sale on Amazon.com's United Kingdom branch, Amazon.co.uk, as of October 23, 2008.
 The Sunday Tribune reported in mid-November that Amazon.co.uk, removed The Complex from its website after the Church of Scientology sent a legal letter to the retailer.
 In the letter, the Church of Scientology claimed that the book contained libelous statements about a member of the organization.
 Merlin Publishing has stated that it stands by Duignan and the book.
 The publishing company "emphatically denied" the allegations made by the Church of Scientology, and Merlin Publishing editorial director Aoife Barrett called Scientology's claim about the book "vexatious".
 A source at Merlin Publishing told The Sunday Mirror: "It's crazy.
 These are bully-boy tactics.
 Their case is weak, and we are going to fight them."
 Chenile Keogh, a representative for Merlin Publishing, stated in TribuneNews: "We are standing by the book and the author.
 The book is on sale in Ireland and there is no problem with us publishing in Ireland".